monk1337/monk1337/README.md

 Hi there 👋, and welcome to one of my homes on the web!
-I’m Aaditya(Ankit), a Research Engineer at [@Saama AI Research Lab](https://www.saama.com/).
+I’m Ankit, a Research Engineer at [@Saama AI Research Lab](https://www.saama.com/).
 My research interests involve Representation Learning on Graphs & NLP, Generative Large Language Models (LLMs), and their applications in Healthcare data, Federated learning, ASR & Audio Analysis.

 <!--
 For More info: [aadityaura.github.io](https://aadityaura.github.io)